jatin-parate-mlveda/backend-static-testing/README.md

+# Purpose
+Use this setup for new backend projects.

+## Features
+- linter and formatter support
+- auto formatting on commit
+- prevent commit if has linting errors

-# specs used while creating this project
+# Versions of tools used while creating this project

 - node: v16.4.0
 - npm: v7.18.1